chesscoders/netopia-card/README.md

 return;
 ```

-A successful `response` from the validation looks like this
+A successful `response` from the validation looks like this:

 ```javascript
 {